Growing Your Organizing Business in Phases

 Research and read about branding to educate yourself on what’s important to keep in mind.
 A fellow B-Schooler and branding expert whose work I love and always recommend is Sarah Hart.
 You can take her branding quiz as a first step in figuring out what you want your branding to communicate.

-Once you are sure you want to invest in this business and take it seriously, then have the logo designed professionally.
-To have an idea of what’s available in this area search sites like 99designs.com.
+Once you are sure you want to invest in this business and take it seriously, have the logo designed professionally.
+To have an idea of what’s available in this area, search sites like 99designs.com.

-Best tip: invest on your branding once you’ve decided professional organizing is for you.
+Best tip: invest in your branding once you’ve decided professional organizing is for you.

 5. Choose a Business Structure